TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-5.md

 {{</ original-tab >}}
 {{</ codetab >}}

-Just like `MovementAction`, `MeleeAction` inheirits from `ActionWithDirection`.
+Just like `MovementAction`, `MeleeAction` inherits from `ActionWithDirection`.
 The `perform` method it implements is what we'll use to attack... eventually.
 Right now, we're just printing out a little message.
 The actual attacking will have to wait until the next part (this one is getting long as it is).

 Still, we're not actually *using* `MeleeAction` anywhere, yet.
 Let's add one more class, which is what will make the determination on whether our player is moving or attacking: